bit-bots/TORSO_21_dataset/README.md

           - 26 # y value
         - - 81
           - 98
-        pose: # The pose of the camera, only available in simulation
+        pose: # The pose of the annotated object, only available in simulation
           position:
             x: 0
             y: 0